joedougherty/writing/the_generator_that_could_not_be.rst

     # and so on ...

 In fact, there's an even more succinct expression possible.
-You combine the powers of :code:`itertools` and `generator expressions <https://www.python.org/dev/peps/pep-0289/>_` to produce:
+You combine the powers of :code:`itertools` and `generator expressions <https://www.python.org/dev/peps/pep-0289/>`_:

 .. code-block:: python